-A personal injury lawyer, like the lawyers at the Hammack Law Firm in Greenvile SC, often rely on various sources of evidence to support a case.
+A personal injury lawyer, like the lawyers at the Hayes Law Firm Upstate Attorneys, LLC in Greenvile SC, often rely on various sources of evidence to support a case.
 For instance, this evidence can take the form of expert witnesses, medical professionals, photos, and other information, like medical bills and insurance claims.
 Yet, in a personal injury case in Canada, one lawyer plans to use Fitbit data as evidence.
 Fitbit is worn like a wristwatch, and it tracks a person’s heart rate and activity level.
 The data is stored throughout the day and can then be downloaded to a person’s computer.

 According to the Atlantic, personal injury lawyers in Canada plan to use Fitbit data to show that a personal trainer hasn’t been able to achieve the level of fitness she attained before her injury.
 Yet, the use of such data in court could potentially set forth a dangerous precedent, one where employers could possibly use this data against employees in worker’s compensation claims, and one where health insurance companies could use the data to their benefit.
 It isn’t clear whether this kind of data will be protected under Constitutional law.
 While these companies cannot force individuals to use these devices, courts can order that individuals release their Fitbit data to the court, if it is available.